polaternez/Python-for-Data-Science/README.md

 # Python for Data Science
-Python is a very useful tool for data science.
-This Jupyter notebooks contains basic Python codes.
+This project helps to learn Python for Data Science

 ## Content
 1. Python Get Started notebooks